laravel/docs/views.md

 		</body>
 	</html>

-This view may be returned to the browser like so:
+The view may be returned to the browser like so:

 	$router->get('/', function()
 	{